 The Noise Monitoring Terminal (NMT) gathers data about the number and level of aircraft noise events.
-Aircraft noise events are bursts of noise which activate the trigger condition of more than 60 dBA for at least 14 seconds and which also correlate with radar tracks from the airport's noise and track keeping system.
+Aircraft noise events are bursts of noise which activate the trigger condition, discussed below, and which also correlate with radar tracks from the airport's noise and track keeping system.
 In addition the NMT also gathers data about the total level of noise at the site, on an hourly basis.
 The hourly values of total noise are a combination of the noise from the aircraft noise events and from all other noise sources, called residual noise.